busyboredom/acceptxmr/README.md

 ```

 Please note that `scan_interval` is the minimum time between scanning for updates.
 If your
-daemon's response time is already greater than your `scan_interval`, or if your CPU is unable to
+daemon's response time is already greater than your `scan_interval` or if your CPU is unable to
 scan new transactions fast enough, reducing your `scan_interval` will do nothing.

 ## License